jcoffi/backtrader/README.rst

 The original project found wide appeal due to its versatility.
 Over time however, the original code base became inaccessible to bug fixes and enhancements.

-Backtrader2 is a forked copy of backtrader by the community of users that seeks to make backtrader an ongoing project.
+This is a forked copy of backtrader by the community of users that seeks to make backtrader an ongoing project.

-Initially backtrader2 will fix bugs.
-Just submit an issue and pull requests.

-New code ideas are welcome but will not be addressed at this time.
-But please do enter them as an issue and tag it with 'enhancement' so that we can track your idea down the road.

-**Backtrader's back and we look forward to its future!**

 For feedback/questions/... use the `Community <https://community.backtrader.com>`_